SivagiriVisakan/trail-app/README.md

 With Trail, you can get insights to into the userbase of your site - info on the content people like, some info on the demographics of the users etc etc.
 We would say that this is a minimal version of Google Analytics.

+You can add your add as many members you'd like to monitor the analytics to your organisation.

 ![Trail Screenshot](.github/assets/session_screenshot.png)